immcantation/presto/README.md

    from the [Unofficial Windows](http://www.lfd.uci.edu/~gohlke/pythonlibs) binary collection.

-3. Unzip the pRESTO bundle and run `python setup.py install --user`.
+3. Unzip the pRESTO bundle, open a Command Prompt, and run `python setup.py install` from the pRESTO folder.

-4. The pRESTO scripts should be directly executable from the Command Prompt.
+4. For a default installation of Python 2.7, the pRESTO scripts will be installed into `C:\Python27\Scripts` and should be directly executable from the Command Prompt.
+If this is not the case, then follow steps 5-6 below.

+5. Add the installation directory to your `%Path%`.
+On Windows 7 the %Path% setting is located under 'Control Panel' -> 'System and Security' -> 'System' -> 'Advanced System Settings' -> 'Environment variables' -> 'System variables' -> 'Path'.

-   If not, correct the file association for `.py` files by right-clicking on a `.py` file, selecting 'Open with' -> 'Choose default program...', choosing the `python.exe` from Python 2.7, and checking 'Always use the selected program'.
+6. Set the file association for Python ('.py') files by right-clicking on a '.py' file, selecting 'Open with' -> 'Choose default program...', choosing the 'python.exe' executable from the Python 2.7 folder, and checking 'Always use the selected program'.

 Installation - Mac OS X